codesharedot/qtum-price-ruby/README.md

-# bitcoin price ruby
+# ethereum price ruby

-Gets the bitcoin price with Ruby (from JSON).
+Gets the ethereum price with Ruby (from JSON).

 https://ruby-lang.co